austineamonn/SummerResearch2024/README.md

-# IntelliShield: A Privacy Preserving Explainable Educational Recommendation System
+# PipelineEDU: Creating High-Quality Synthetic Data
+for Educational Research and Applications
 For the iCompBio REU program Summer of 2024 at the University of Tennessee Chattanooga.
 Additional analysis done in the Introduction to R for Biologists course taught by Dr. Caroline Dong at Grinnell College.

 Project Lead: Austin Nicolas.